A simplicial model for infinity properads: Local equivalences and liftings

 where $\dcprime = \fdch$ by the defining property of $\calG_{n,m}$; since $f\in \rlp{J}$, the latter diagram has a lift, hence so does the former diagram.
 Thus $f_{\dch} \in \rlp{ (\Lambda[k,p] \to \Delta[p])},$ the class of fibrations of $\sSet$.

 Next suppose that $f : \calP \to \calQ$ is a map so that $f_{\dch}$ is a fibration for all $\dch$.
 Then, given a diagram of the form \eqref{diagram in N}, the top map gives a biprofile $\dc$ in $\col(\calP)$ and the diagram \eqref{diagram in sset} commutes, where, necessarily, $\fdch = \dcprime$.
-But since $f_{\dch}$ is a fibration, a lift exists $t: \Delta[p] \to \calP\dc$ exists.
-This induces a lift in the diagram \eqref{diagram in N}.
+But since $f_{\dch}$ is a fibration, a lift $t: \Delta[p] \to \calP\dc$ exists.
+This induces a lift in the diagram \eqref{diagram in N} by the universal property of Definition \ref{GNM characterization}.
 This is true for any diagram of this form, hence $f\in \rlp{J}$. \end{proof}

 By definition, $\calL$ consists of those maps which satisfy \eqref{W1} of Definition \ref{WEandfibrations}.
 The previous proposition establishes that $\rlp J$ consists of those maps which satisfy \eqref{F1} and $\rlp I$ consists of those maps that satisfy both \eqref{F1} and \eqref{W1}.
 We thus have the following corollary.